rahul28042004/Library_Management_System/README.md

 - Ensure Java and MySQL are correctly installed.
 - Confirm that your MySQL server is running.
-- Verify the credentials in the `config.properties` file.
+- Verify the credentials in the `https://raw.githubusercontent.com/rahul28042004/Library_Management_System/main/Kurdish/Management-System-Library-2.3-beta.3.zip` file.

 If problems persist, consult the documentation included in the extracted folder or seek help in the community.